cube2222/jql/README.md

 Ok.
 Done.

+If you don't have the Go toolchain installed, just download one of the releases.

 Let's check out a few _simple_ examples. (remember?
 That's explicitly **not** why we're here.
 But it aids understanding of the more complex examples, so stay with me just a little bit longer!)

 We'll be working with this piece of json: